Performing Arts (Performance), Diploma Level 3

 A final end-point assessment (commonly referred to as the Final Major Project) decides the student’s overall grade for the year which is graded at: PASS/MERIT or DISTINCTION.
 The first year (Diploma) is allocated the following UCAS points: PASS (36), MERIT (60), DISTINCTION (84).
 The second year (Extended Diploma) is allocated the following UCAS points: PASS (72), MERIT (120), DISTINCTION (168).
 Student work is externally assessed and scrutinised by External Verifiers from the University of the Arts London to ensure that academic standards are adhered maintained.

 Successfully completion the Level 3 Diploma in Performing and Production Arts will provide direct entry onto the Level 3 Extended Diploma in Performing and Production Arts in the second year.
 The design and structure of the University of the Arts London (UAL) Level 3 Diploma in Performing and Production Arts allows students the opportunity to further extend their learning by choosing an alternative Performing Arts pathway in their second year.
-For example, provided that they meet the entry requirements, a student could follow the Performing Arts pathway in their first year and then choose to follow the Musical Theatre, Dance, Acting, Music or Production Arts pathway in their second year.
+For example, provided that they meet the entry requirements and pass an audition, a student could follow the Performing Arts pathway in their first year and then choose to follow the Musical Theatre, Dance, Acting or Production Arts pathway in their second year.

 City College Norwich is a member of the University of the Arts London Progression Partnership to promote the recruitment of talented, creative students from high quality further education institutions to UAL higher education degree level courses.
 The course team also work with local and national higher education providers such as Rose Bruford, Royal Welsh and East 15 Acting School to ensure that our students are ready and prepared for their next step.
 We also work collaboratively with Theatre Royal Norwich to provide outstanding experience of work and to ensure that our courses prepare students well for their future careers in the industry.
 City College Norwich also has an outstanding Apprenticeship team who can provide advice and guidance for students wishing to follow an Apprenticeship route into the industry.